Adrenal Function Panel

 Other adrenal hormones can be affected, particularly aldosterone and DHEA.
 Low aldosterone may result in reduced sodium and potassium levels.
 Symptoms of low DHEA are not well defined, although low DHEA is often associated with chronic illness and premature aging.

 Why get hormone testing?

 While clinical symptoms provide some insight, Adrenal Hormone testing gives you and your Naturopath a detailed snapshot into what is going on with your endocrine system.
-The DUTCH Adrenal assessment provides a details analysis of cortisol + cortisone production, melatonin synthesis, AND levels of their metabolities.
+The urinary spot & salivary Adrenal Health Testing provides a detailed analysis of cortisol + cortisone production, melatonin synthesis, AND levels of their metabolities.
 This ultimately provides information on excesses or deficiencies of stress hormones, but also shows how the body is managing/metabolizing this stress.
 The results allow for a tailored treatment plan that are specific to you and your needs, and treatments often work faster and more effectively.

 Information and pamphlets collected and adapted from Rocky Mountain Analytical.
 Courtney Holmberg, ND does not endorse or professional affiliation with this lab company.
 The information provided is for general education, and is not intended to assist in diagnosing or treating a medical condition.